MB3hel/CFModpackImporter/README.md

 Download mods for curseforge modpacks and create a zip of files to be added to a modded instance in various third party launchers.

+## Usage

+Download the release for your OS and run the program.
+Follow instructions in `Help > Instructions`. **THIS DOES NOT CREATE AN INSTANCE IN ANY LAUNCHER**.
+It provides a zip that is to be added to the minecraft folder of an instance.

+Obtaining logs: on windows the app will open with a a terminal window showing logs.
+On macOS or Linux you may need to invoke it from a terminal to see the log.

+Fair warning: this is alpha quality software.
+It will have bugs, crashes, etc. It is intended as a proof of concept for downloading modpacks without CF API.

 ## Building and Running

 First, make sure python3 is installed.
 On windows, the executable name may be `python` not `python3`.